prabirshrestha/laptop/README.md

 * Ruby stable for writing general-purpose code
 * The Silver Searcher for finding things in files
 * Tmux for saving project state and switching between projects
+* Vagrant for creating and configuring lightweight, reproducible, and portable dev environments.
 * Watch for periodically executing a program and displaying the output

 It should take less than 15 minutes to install (depends on your machine).